-Chinese man indicted in Indiana for hacking into firewall to steal data
+Man from China indicted in Indiana for hacking into firewall to steal data

 The indictment, filed Sept.
 19, was public shared Tuesday.

-Firewalls generally work to protect computer traffic going from trusted internal networks to unprotected external networks.
-Tianfeng and others used a vulnerability found in firewalls from United Kingdom-based Sophos Ltd. They used domains that appears to be from Sophos and infected 81,000 firewall devices worldwide, including one used by an agency of the United States.
+Firewalls generally work to protect computer traffic going to and from trusted internal networks and unprotected external networks.
+Guan and others used a vulnerability found in firewalls from United Kingdom-based Sophos Ltd. They used domains that appeared to be from Sophos and infected 81,000 firewall devices worldwide, including one used by an agency of the United States.
 The infected devices included ones in northern Indiana, although specifics were not provided in a news release from the Justice Department or in court documents redacted for public distribution.

 “Sophos discovered the intrusion and remediated its customers’ firewalls in approximately two days, which caused the co-conspirators to modify their malware,” the release said. ” As modified, the malware was designed to deploy encryption software from a ransomware variant in the event the victims attempted to remove the malware.
 Their encryption efforts did not succeed, but demonstrated the conspirators’ disregard for the harm that they would cause to victims.”